 The Issuer's principal business is to act as the holding company of the Group and virtually all of the Issuer's assets are shareholdings in its subsidiaries and associated companies.
 Investors will not have any direct claims on the cash flows or the assets of such subsidiaries and associated companies, and such entities have no obligation, contingent or otherwise, to pay amounts due under the Bonds or to make funds available to the Issuer for these payments.
-In order to satisfy its payment obligations, the Issuer will rely on dividends and other payments received from its subsidiaries and associated companies to pay dividends is limited by applicable laws as well as their financial performance and may be limited by conditions contained in certain of their agreements such as dividend restrictions and obligations to maintain debt/equity ratios (see "Description of the Issuer, its Group and their Business - Funding and Liquidity").
+In order to satisfy its payment obligations, the Issuer will rely on dividends and other payments received from its subsidiaries and associated companies.
+Both the timing and ability of certain subsidiaries and associated companies to pay dividends is limited by applicable laws as well as their financial performance and may be limited by conditions contained in certain of their agreements such as dividend restrictions and obligations to maintain debt/equity ratios (see "Description of the Issuer, its Group and their Business - Funding and Liquidity").
 If dividends received from its subsidiaries and associated companies diminish or are restricted, this could have an adverse effect on the Issuer's ability to service its payment obligations under the Bonds.